 The Little Mountain That Could

-After checking the weather forecast the past week, I postponed the trip to today that promised clear skies.
+After checking the weather forecast for the past week, I postponed the trip to today, which promised clear skies.
 The difficulty of a climb is not always directly proportional to the height of a mountain.
 In this case, steep contours on the map accurately reflected the challenging ascent.
-Despite its modest height, Bear Mountain receives significantly less attention than its taller neighbors, such as Spire Mountain.
+Despite its modest height, Bear Mountain receives significantly less attention than its taller neighbors, like Spire Mountain.

 I took my first photo of the peak from Troublesome Mountain across the valley, but didn’t take notice until two years later.
 Then recently, I glimpsed the tip poking out from behind a ridgeline from Mount Fernow.
 However, the popular Frog Mountain Trail across Beckler River offers a direct, daunting view of the sheer route.
 It felt good to finally be on the path to the summit, a place previously only seen from nearby peaks.